RCO-10060

 Why Orderability Is Addressed as an Outcome, Not a Statement

-As a result, orderability communication at GSC is structured around outcomes rather than assertions.
+For this reason, GSC communicates orderability as an outcome—not an assertion.
 Orderability states are externally resolved, time-bound, and jurisdiction-specific.
-Corporate pages do not attempt to restate or summarize those outcomes.
+Corporate pages do not restate or infer those outcomes.

 Why This Matters to Enterprise Stakeholders